 What are ear mites?

 Ear mites are tiny, spider-like creatures that invade the ear canal of dogs or cats and feed on skin debris.
 Ear mites infect cats more frequently, but dogs are not immune.
 Puppies, younger dogs, and dogs with allergies or a weakened immune system are more susceptible to ear mites than the average dog.
-A dark, waxy substance in your pet's ears (pictured right) is one of the most common indicators of ear mites.
+A dark, waxy substance in your pet's ears is one of the most common indicators of ear mites.

 How do I treat ear mites?